 As daughters Malia and Sasha got older, she involved them in the family’s professional travels.
-Working parents all understand the potential risk of mixing business and leisure travel in what’s become the latest trend, Bleisure.
+Working parents all understand the potential risk of mixing business and leisure travel in what’s become known as Bleisure trips.

 When writing about their second term in office, Mrs. Obama admits, “I tried to make our daughters’ exposure to the wide world as positive as possible, realizing that Barack and I had a unique opportunity to show them history up close.”